takshaksourabh11/postify/README.md

 ---

-**Built with ❤️ using Next.js, NextAuth.js, and modern web standards.**
+**Built with ❤️ using React, Vite, Supabase, and modern web standards.**